tdwg/website/conferences/2023/instructions-for-editors/index.md

 ### Flags used during preliminary assessment

 - **Accept with revisions** - an assessment of whether an abstract will ultimately be accepted for presentation at the conference.
 It does not imply placement of where it was submitted only that it will have a place in the program.
+Setting this flag also indicates that the [editorial review process](#editorial-review-process) may begin for that abstract.
 - **Move** - indication that the (sub)collection ([session](/conferences/2023/session-list/)) should be changed but that the abstract should still be accepted for the conference.
-Please also, notify <editor@tdwg.org>.
+Please also notify <editor@tdwg.org>.
 - **Reject** - reserved for those abstracts deemed out of scope or otherwise unsuitable for submission to the conference.
 - **Remove** - reserved for abstracts that are duplicate or withdrawn for whatever reason